amitsarangi/webauthnjs-helper/README.md

 - Encodes AttestationOptions, AssertionOptions as JSON objects so that they can be sent through network from server.

-- Decodes the received AttestationOptions, AssertionOptions so that it can be passed to `navigator.credentials.create` or `navigator.credentials.get` respoectively
+- Decodes the received AttestationOptions, AssertionOptions so that it can be passed to `navigator.credentials.create` or `navigator.credentials.get` respectively

 - Encodes AttestationResponse, AssertionResponse that we get from `navigator.credentials.create` or `navigator.credentials.get` as JSON objects so that they can be sent as JSON to the server for registration/verification.